-In addition, according to Gerardo Interiano (Head of External Affairs, Google), “Austin has a phenomenal culture and one that attracts many individuals to move to our city”.
-The city’s cultural offer includes both established cultural organisations as well as creative hubs, where creatives live, work and showcase their work.
-In addition to fixed cultural events such as Austin Fashion Week, Austin Poetry Slam, Art Fair, the city is home to a mix of more informal, fringe activities that are key to its overall cultural offer.
-Austin is perhaps most well-known for its live music scene, hosting both the longest-running concert music programme on American television, Austin City Limits, as well as being home to one of the highest numbers of music venues per capita of all U.S. cities.
-Indicatively, Austin has a buoyant creative economy, which grew by 25% during the recession.
-Kevin Johns (City of Austin’s Director of the Economic Development Department), who describes culture in Austin as “music, arts, creativity and curiosity”, thus sees the city’s creative economy as “the secret ingredient to our prosperity”.
-Austin was also recently designated as City of Media Arts within UNESCO’s Creative Cities Network, which it is hoped will contribute to building up valuable relationships between Austin’s creative sector and the rest of the world.
+Austin is one of America’s fastest-growing cities, drawing in people attracted by the temperate climate and – up until recently – the comparatively low housing costs.
+The city has a buoyant creative economy, which grew by 25% during the 2008 recession.
+Austin’s cultural landscape includes both established cultural organisations as well as creative hubs, where creatives live, work and showcase their work.
+In addition to fixed cultural events such as Austin Fashion Week, Austin Poetry Slam, O. Henry Pun-Off, Art City Austin, Bat Fest, Austin City Limits Festival, and South by Southwest, the city hosts a mix of more informal, fringe activities, also key to its overall cultural offerings.
+Austin is perhaps most well known for its live music scene, hosting both the longest-running concert music programme on American television, Austin City Limits, as well as being home to one of the highest numbers of music venues per capita of all US cities.
+Austin was also recently designated as City of Media Arts within UNESCO’s Creative Cities Network, which it is hoped will contribute to building valuable relationships between Austin’s creative sector and the rest of the world.